kontent-ai/data-ops/README.md

 ## Structure

 The main part of the tool is in the `src` folder.
-The project is structured around commands, with each command defined on the [yargs](https://yargs.js.org/) object in its own file (with the same name) in the `src/commands` folder.
+The project is structured around commands, with each command defined on the [yargs](https://yargs.js.org/) object in its own folder (with the same name) in the `src/commands` folder.
 The exported `register` function (of type `RegisterCommand`) must be included in `src/index.ts` in the `commandsToRegister` array.

 You can find tests in the `tests/integration` and `tests/unit` folders.